HarryPaniccc/DnD/Session Notes/Eclipse/Session 1 - Stirring in the Darkness.md

 In a room with a raised platform with rows of prison doors on either side, at the center a grate of sewerage flows through

 ### Encounter: Bugbear Looters
-> Bugbear Commander + Bugbears x 3 + Goblin x 2 + Ghoul
+> Bugbear Commander + Bugbears x 3 + Goblin x 2 + Orc eye of gruumsh

 Goblinoids looting a store room by some cells with prisoners in them.
 Theyre being hounded by the goblins.
 A bugbear wielding a whip demands that the prison doors are opened so that the prisoners inside can be claimed as slaves.

 ### Prisoners

+### Splitting Path
+- Sewer path
+- Out to barracks (orc fight)

 # Sewer Passageway
 ---
-Rats or something
+Rats or something.
+Maybe the spiders

 # Temple of Foreshadowing
 ---
-Phase spider
+Phase spiders x 2

-Undead
+Web covered undead
 Spectator (Just fucking steal the bg3 fight maybe)

 # Hawk of Hope
 ---
 Hawk sees them and guides them away

+# Orcs
+---
+Blade of Ilenval